-- 1. Before each request, before\request() functions are executed.
+- 1. Before each request, before_request() functions are executed.
 If one of these functions return a response, the other functions are no longer called.
 In any case however the return value is treated as a replacement for the view's return value. - 2.
-If the before\request() functions did not return a response, the regular request handling kicks in and the view function that was matched has the chance to return a response. - 3.
-The return value of the view is then converted into an actual response object and handed over to the after\request() functions which have the chance to replace it or modify it in place. - 4.
-At the end of the request the teardown\request() functions are executed.
+If the before_request() functions did not return a response, the regular request handling kicks in and the view function that was matched has the chance to return a response. - 3.
+The return value of the view is then converted into an actual response object and handed over to the after_request() functions which have the chance to replace it or modify it in place. - 4.
+At the end of the request the teardown_request() functions are executed.
 This always happens, even in case of an unhandled exception down the road or if a before-request handler was not executed yet or at all (for example in test environments sometimes you might want to not execute before-request callbacks).

 Now what happens on errors?
-If you are not in debug mode and an exception is not caught, the 500 internal server handler is called.
-In debug mode however the exception is not further processed and bubbles up to the WSGI server.
+In production mode if an exception is not caught, the 500 internal server handler is called.
+In development mode however the exception is not further processed and bubbles up to the WSGI server.
 That way things like the interactive debugger can provide helpful debug information.